VanKorno/VanKornoDB/README.md

 db.setMult(
     TableName,
-    values = mapOf( // or pass ContentValues
+    where = { Mood notEqual bad },
     Column1 to 1,
     Column2 to 2,
     Column3 to 3
-    ),
-    where = { Mood notEqual bad }
 )
 ```

 ## Installation